Chibale Zambia: religion kupupa

 Mika Mwape Chungwa personal communication, 1986.

 There is no path between ishamo and ishuko.
-Any non-ishamo is ishuko.
+Any state that is not ishamo is ishuko.
 When nothing bad happens, it is ishuko.

 Mika Mwape Chungwa personal communication, 1986.

 Ishuko and ishamo come from the mpanga.
 Ishuko is not obtained, it is granted.
 Ishamo has to be resolved by going to those who know.
-Then the one who has wronged you, man or spirit, is brought into contact with you and kupupa can be done.
+Then the one who has wronged you, man or spirit, is brought into contact with you, and kupupa can be performed.

 BanaNshimbi personal communication, 1987.